redkite-labs/redkitecms-docs/cookbook/alphalemon-cms-practical-manual-part-1.rst

 Upload an image.
 I've already uploaded the images bundled with the bootbusiness original theme.
 Next double click on the one you want to insert.

-A green alert tells you the image has been added and the images's path is written back into the src input box.
+A green alert tells you the image has been added and the images' path is written back into the src input box.
 Close the media library.

 Change the Title and Alt information to introduce text to describe